Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] rules
 - [x] data

+**Explanation**: In machine learning, you input data instead of commands.

 #### Q5.
 Your company wants to predict whether existing automotive insurance customers are more likely to buy homeowners insurance.
 It created a model to better predict the best customers contact about homeowners insurance, and the model had a low variance but high bias.
 What does that say about the data model?

 - [x] It was consistently wrong.
 - [ ] It was inconsistently wrong.
 - [ ] It was consistently right.
 - [ ] It was equally right end wrong.

+**Explanation**: A low variance but high bias model indicates that it was consistently wrong in its predictions.

 [Reference](https://medium.com/datadriveninvestor/bias-and-variance-in-machine-learning-51fdd38d1f86)